SuhailAlam01/Bikes_Sales_Excel_Project/README.md

 Income Formatting: Converted the income column to currency format and removed unnecessary decimals.

-Age Brackets: Created a new Age Brackets column using a nested IF formula to segment customers into logical groups: =IF(A2>54, "Senior", IF(A2>=35, "Middle Age", "Young"))
+Age Brackets: Created a new Age Brackets column using a nested IF formula to segment customers into logical groups

 🗂️ 2.
 Pivot Table Architecture
 To extract specific metrics from the cleaned data, a series of tailored pivot tables were constructed to drive the dashboard visuals: